Obama meets with U.S. tech executives on privacy, surveillance

 "I've called President Obama to express my frustration over the damage the government is creating for all of our future.
 Unfortunately, it seems like it will take a very long time for true full reform," Zuckerberg wrote.

-Some of the largest U.S. technology companies, including Google, its rival Yahoo Inc, social networking site Twitter Inc and others, have been pushing for more transparency, oversight and restrictions to U.S. government's gathering of intelligence.
+Some of the largest U.S. technology companies, including Google, its rival Yahoo Inc (YHOO.O), social networking site Twitter Inc (TWTR.N) and others, have been pushing for more transparency, oversight and restrictions to U.S. government's gathering of intelligence.

 Facing criticism for their own collection practices involving users' data, the companies have also sought to clarify their relationships with U.S. law enforcement and spying agencies since June, when leaks to the news media by former NSA contractor Edward Snowden began to show the extent of U.S. spying capabilities.